Brand System / Automotive / Performance / 1963-present

 That is the brand system.
 The customer can understand the speed claim through material, construction, and restraint: less weight, stronger structure, less compromise.

-McLaren belongs in the archive because it shows how a technical material can become brand memory.
+McLaren belongs in Grow Your Brand because it shows how a technical material can become brand memory.
 Carbon fiber is not a background detail.
 It is the proof that lets the speedmark, papaya color, and racing story work.

 For operators, the lesson is simple.
 If you sell performance, let the product show the reason instead of asking the slogan to carry it.